KarMiles/campervan-adventures/README.md

 ## Structure
 The website is structured in a familiar, user friendly manner.
 Navigation on the page is made intuitive thanks to the well-known navigation bar mechanism which turns to the hamburger menu on a small screen.
 Active element in the navigation bar is marked with darker colour to help visitor in navigation.

-Company logo is always visible on top of the page in the navigation section and leads to home page.
+Company logo is always visible on top of the page in the navigation section and leads to Home page.

 # Technologies used
 This project has been realised using the following technologies: